freeCodeCamp/guide/src/pages/typescript/generics/index.md

 ```

-Including `<T>` with the function tells TypeScript that it is a generic, and passing that around as a reference will make TypeScript aware that the data types should be the same.
+Including `<T>` with the function tells TypeScript that it is a generic, and passing that around as a reference will make TypeScript aware that the the values associated with it are of the same type.

 ##### Classes